Celebrating three years of Douglass Day at the Libraries

 Photo by Josh Kealoha Wallace

-For the third year, U of A Douglass Day was coordinated by Heather Froehlich in Research Engagement, and co-cordinated and co-sponsored by the African American Museum of Southern Arizona.
+For the third year, U of A Douglass Day was coordinated by Heather Froehlich in Research Engagement, and co-coordinated and co-sponsored by the African American Museum of Southern Arizona.
 “I think we collectively did something like 12,000 classifications on that day,” said Froehlich.
 Around the world, thousands of participants came together both online and in-person at more than 100 simultaneous events to transcribe materials of Black scholars and thinkers.

 Did you miss the event?
-You can watch the recorded livestream.
+You can watch the recorded livestream (3:03:55).

 Thank you!